Maximize Data Lookup Efficiency with Google Sheets MATCH Function

 • If omitted, the default is 1 (less than or equal to).

-MATCH Function Practical Application
+MATCH Formula Practical Application in Google Sheets

 Let's break down the syntax of the MATCH function using an example with campaign IDs and platforms.